 One thing about work is that sometimes things do not go as planned.
 In cases like these, prioritize.
 There are some tasks you can push back on, and some tasks you need to finish right away.
 Make a decision and prioritize.
 Stress can be exacerbated when you feel like there’s way too much going on with you.
 If you feel like you are not able to do so, it’s okay to ask your supervisor to help.

-You know what does not help when you are stressed?
+Do you know what does not help when you are stressed?
 Staring at your system with glazed eyes.
-You can do one of the following things to ease the pressure off your self.
-Take a quick power nap – these are a great way to refresh yourself ; if power naps are not a part of your office culture, take a short, brisk walk, if you can’t do either of those things, just get out of your chair and circle around your office, make yourself some coffee/tea, visit the restroom etc. The brain struggles to work when it is tired.
+You can do one of the following things to ease the pressure off yourself.
+Take a quick power nap – these are a great way to refresh yourself; if power naps are not a part of your office culture, take a short, brisk walk, if you can’t do either of those things, just get out of your chair and circle around your office, make yourself some coffee/tea, visit the restroom, etc. The brain struggles to work when it is tired.
 Short breaks allow your brain to recharge and rest.

 5. Eat well & get enough sleep

 Eating well and proper sleep contribute to a refreshed body and mind.
-However, not all of us are able to eat as healthy as we should be, or even sleep as much as we need too.
-But it is important to give your body breaks, because bodies are not machines.
-Even machines stop working eventually because of rusty hinges, clogged joints etc.
+However, not all of us are able to eat as healthy as we should be, or even sleep as much as we need to.
+But it is important to give your body breaks because bodies are not machines.
+Even machines stop working eventually because of rusty hinges, clogged joints, etc.

 It is important to remember that these measures are only temporary ones and can be used if you experience workplace stress, but not on a debilitating level.
-The moment you feel like your stress levels are far more than you are equipped to handle, it is time to seek help, be it from a counsellor, a superior, partner etc.
+The moment you feel like your stress levels are far more than you are equipped to handle, it is time to seek help, be it from a counselor, a superior, partner, etc.